-The series, Landscapes Unseen, presents images too small to see with the unaided eye.
+The series of photomicrographs, called Landscapes Unseen, presents images too small to see with the unaided eye.
 To produce these images, ordinary household substances that you might find in your medicine cabinet, kitchen, or garden shed are dissolved in water and smeared on a microscope slide.

 Once dried, the slides are photographed with a digital camera attached to a laboratory microscope.
 Much of the color comes from polarized light provided by circular polarizing filters immediately below and above the sample.
 The resulting images are simplified, sharpened, and refined.